 Mongolian blue spots or Mongolian spots appear due to the collection of melanocytes (pigment cells) in the skin’s deep layer.
 Entrapment of melanocytes in the dermis (deep layer of skin) usually occurs during embryonic development, and they fail to reach the epidermis (superficial layer of the skin).
 Melanocytes make skin pigment called melanin.
-Thus, the accumulation of these cells could result in the development of bluish or bluish-graymarks, known as Mongolian blue spots, on the skin (1).
+Thus, the accumulation of these cells could result in the development of bluish or bluish-gray skin pigmentations or marks, known as Mongolian blue spots, on the newborn skin (1).

 Extensive spots might indicate inborn errors of metabolism and vascular pathologies (2).
 However, in most cases, Mongolian spots are benign.

 The birthmark tends to be more common in people with Asian, Native American, Hispanic, East Indian, and African ethnicities.
 It was originally believed to have been present only in those of Mongolian descent, hence the name.

 Mongolian blue spots are not painful and do not cause any serious symptoms for the babies.
 Parents may notice the following features of Mongolian blue spots (3).

 - Blue or blue-gray spots that commonly appear on the back, buttock, or shoulders

 - The spot may appear flat with unclear border and irregular shape